cscorley/dissertation/chapters/2_related/2_flt.md

 Likewise, @Ali-etal_2012 use binary class relationships in combination with LSI and VSM to further improve their FLT.

-More recent work has been focused on integrating multiple sources of information, such as in @Revelle-etal_2010 and @Dit-etal_2012. @Dit-etal_2012 combine textual, dynamic, and a new category, *mining*, to increase the effectiveness of FLTs. @Wang-etal_2013 utilize stack traces by using a Bayesian networks to adjust the rank of a file based on three features that determine the probability of the file being buggy. @Moreno-etal_2014 also use stack traces with a VSM-based FLT to improve their accuracy of their FLT.
+More recent work has focused on integrating multiple sources of information, such as in @Revelle-etal_2010 and @Dit-etal_2012. @Dit-etal_2012 combine textual, dynamic, and a new category, *mining*, to increase the effectiveness of FLTs. @Wang-etal_2013 utilize stack traces by using a Bayesian networks to adjust the rank of a file based on three features that determine the probability of the file being buggy. @Moreno-etal_2014 also use stack traces with a VSM-based FLT to improve their accuracy of their FLT.